Leonard Cheshire: Marston Moor

 Cheshire did what he could to convey to the men being trained how what was being taught at the OCU would translate to saving lives once they began flying in earnest.
 In April he was awarded a bar to his DSO.
 And yet the time was a personal crisis for Cheshire.
 He longed to get back to operational flying but could not, as he could not ask Air Vice-Marshal Carr to reverse his promotion to Group Captain, and with such a rank no flying position was available.
 A possible 'out' arose when the AOC of the PFF, Don Bennett, arrived at his airfield to tour his station.
 Cheshire approached Bennett and asked permission to transfer to the Pathfinder Force.
 Bennett was not receptive.
 He replied that at present no jobs were available.
 Regardless, he was not sure if Cheshire would be suitable and a trial would be necessary.
 Cheshire was not pleased, and said so.
 It is not known why Bennett did not want Cheshire in the Pathfinder Force.
 It was not the first time Bennett had passed on Cheshire.
 Bennett's primary recruiting officer, Hamish Mahaddie, found it a mystery.
 Mahaddie said "Chesh was the only person I selected for training with the Pathfinder Force that Bennett vetoed.
 I was never able to establish why."
 In the end Cheshire viewed the refusal as a blessing in disguise.
 "He did me a good turn, because I got something better."

-In 1943, Cheshire published an account of his first tour of operations in his book, Bomber Pilot which tells of his posting to RAF Driffield and the story of flying his badly damaged bomber ("N for Nuts") back to base.
-It became a national best seller.
+In 1943, Cheshire published an account of his first tour of operations in his book, Bomber Pilot which tells of his posting to RAF Driffield in East Yorkshire, and the story of flying his badly damaged bomber ("N for Nuts") back to base.
+It became a national bestseller.

 617 Squadron

 No. 5 Group Commander Ralph Cochrane provided the avenue for Cheshire's escape.
 Cochrane's elite unit, 617 Squadron, was in difficulty.
 Guy Gibson had been withdrawn from flying and taken on a publicity tour.
 He was succeeded by Wing Commander George Holden.
-Soon thereafter the squadron attempted the disastrous raid against the Dortmund Ems Canal, which resulted in the loss of five of the eight Lancasters sent, including that of the new squadron commander, Holden.
-Temporary command of the squadron had been passed to H. B. "Mick" Martin, one of the squadron's flight commanders.
+Soon thereafter the squadron attempted the disastrous raid against the Dortmund Ems Canal, which resulted in the loss of five of the eight Lancasters sent, including that of the new squadron commander.
+Temporary command of the squadron was passed to H. B. "Mick" Martin, one of the squadron's flight commanders.
 Of the original nineteen pilots that had flown the mission against the Möhne and Edersee Dams in Operation Chastise, only five remained alive.
 In September Cochrane asked Cheshire if he would be willing to take the job.
 Returning to squadron commander would require Cheshire giving up his rank of group captain and taking the step down to wing commander.
 Cheshire agreed without hesitation.
 Cochrane instructed Cheshire that first off he needed to complete a three-week conversion course on Lancasters at RAF Warboys.